stffffn/muute/README.md

 - Toggle microphone on/off: `Ctrl/Cmd+Shift+8`
 - Toggle camera on/off: `Ctrl/Cmd+Shift+9`

+If you pin the extension in your toolbar, the icon will provide a visual indicator for the states of your camera and microphone.

 ## Customize shortcuts

 You can either change the shortcuts directly in the `manifest.json` file or you navigate to `chrome://extensions/shortcuts` and change them there (works in Chrome, Edge and Opera).